soarbear/Machine_Learning/README.md

 # Machine_Learning
 Machine learning sample source code tested under Google Colaboratory for learning and practice.
 All tested on google colaboratory.
 Some examples are from "Machine Learning in Action" by Peter Harrington.

  - kNN.
 Find k(odd number) near points from dataset.
-The lass to which many points belong is the class.
+The lass to which many points belong is the rsult.

 Example: Discriminate handwritten numbers from 0 to 9 using k-NearNeighbor method.
 In the handwritten example, in the case of test data, the accuracy rate was 98.7%, so kNN is a classification method that can be used to recognize handwritten digits.